shmup/card-game-rules/cuttle.md

 ### Eight :eyeglasses:

 As well as a point card, an eight too has a secondary use, although it is not a one-off.
 Instead, the card may be placed rather like a King or Queen, but at right angles to the opponent (and his other cards).
-This differtiantes it from point card eights, and simultaneously makes it look like a pair of glasses!
+This differentiates it from point card eights, and simultaneously makes it look like a pair of glasses!
 The effect is that the opponent must play with his hand exposed until he finds a way to transfer the eight to the scrap pile.

 ### Royalty :crown: